IPv6

 Command Syntax

-clear ipv6 neighbors [PORT][DYNAMIC_IPV6]
+clear ipv6 neighbors [port][dynamic_ipv6]

-- PORT Interface through which neighbor is accessed.
+- port Interface through which neighbor is accessed.
 Options

-- ipv6_addr IPv6 address of entry.
+- ipv6_addr - Removes the IPv6 address of the entry.

 Example